You are here: Urology Textbook > Prostate > BPH > Definition, epidemiology, etiology

 Mortality of Benign Prostatic Hyperplasia (BPH):

-In western countries, a significant decrease in mortality has been noted.
+In western countries, a dramatic decrease in mortality has been noted (Duncan et al, 2011).
 Causes of death are postrenal kidney failure and urosepsis.

 Incidence of Urinary retention:

-The incidence of urinary retention is 4.5–18/1000 man-years.
+The incidence of urinary retention is 50–200/100000.
 Symptoms (LUTS), prostate size and a low maximum flow rate are risk factors for urinary retention.

 Epidemiologic Risk Factors for Benign Prostatic Hyperplasia (BPH):